JamesSkemp/words/content/post/google-videos-how-social-networking-can-work.md

 +++
-title = "Google Videos - How social networking can work" summary = "I was trying to pass some time, and came upon Adventures in Linux - Episode I, on Google Video.
+title = "Google Videos - How social networking can work" description = "I was trying to pass some time, and came upon Adventures in Linux - Episode I, on Google Video.
 While the top 100 is full of material of little lasting value, it's nice to see the 1-2% of content that actually serves a purpose." draft = false comments = true date = "2006-07-27T21:22:00-05:00"